prometheus/statsd_exporter/README.md

 using raw regular expressions as opposed to the default globbing style of match.
 This may allow for pulling structured data from otherwise poorly named statsd metrics AND allow for more precise targetting of match rules.
-When no `match_type` paramter is specified the default value of `glob` will be assumed:
+When no `match_type` parameter is specified the default value of `glob` will be assumed:

 ```yaml
 mappings: